-Use a screwdriver to pry the bottom of the car.
-After removal, spread the diecast car pieces and see what you have got.
+Use a screwdriver to pry the bottom off the car.
+Spread the diecast car pieces and see what you have got.

 Step 2: Strip

 Use a pair of vice grips and clamp the diecast car underneath.
-Put the painting stripper in a spray can and apply it to the hot wheel body.
+Put the paint stripper in a spray can and apply it to the hot wheel body.

-When stripping paint, allow it to sit on the casting for a minute and use a toothpick to scrape bubble paint.
-After that, make sure to give the car a thorough cleaning.
-Use a paper towel as a way to clean hot wheels by wiping the surfaces and rinsing with hot water.
+Allow the stripper to sit on the cast for a minute, and use a toothpick to scrape bubble paint.
+Use a paper towel to wipe it and rinse with hot water.
 Repeat the process to remove all paint traces.